Uploading SourceMap During Project Build¶

 /**

-* If the source map cannot be matched with the generated file via sourceMappingURL, try to match by filename on the local disk
+* If source maps cannot be matched with their generated files through sourceMappingURL, try to match by filename on the local disk

 */